sachinm001/PaaS-Serverless-Arch/Hands-on lab/06-Create-the-data-export-workflow.md

 In this task you will completing the code by performing TODO 5,6,7 steps and publishing it to the function app from visual studio.

-1. Return to the LabVM and within Visual Studio navigate to the TollBooth project using the Solution Explore.
+1. Return to the LabVM and within Visual Studio navigate to the TollBooth project using the Solution Explorer.

 1. From the Visual Studio **View** menu, select **Task List**.